OlivierSohn/hamazed/BACKLOG.md

 - fancy laser animation: at each step, one less point or they could fall down with gravity + random, and fade in intensity

-- use Text instead of String in rendered world

 - implement render of space (deduce which wall element based on neighbors)

 - reconsider which animations to use once gravity based animations are available